Compositional Generalization and Natural Language Variation: Can a Semantic Parsing Approach Handle Both?: Target Maximum Compound Divergence ( ) Splits

 \section{Target Maximum Compound Divergence (\tmcd) Splits}

-We propose a new methodology for generating data splits that maximize compound divergence over non-synthetic datasets, which we call Target Maximum Compound Divergence (\tmcd) splits.
-In standard MCD splits \cite{keysers2019measuring}, the notion of compounds requires that both source and targets are generated by a rule-based procedure, and therefore cannot be applied to existing non-synthetic datasets where natural language utterances are collected from humans.
+The existing evaluations targeting compositional generalization for non-synthetic tasks are template splits and length splits.
+Here we propose an additional method which expands the set of available evaluations by generating data splits that maximize compound divergence over non-synthetic datasets, termed Target Maximum Compound Divergence (\tmcd) splits.
+As we show in \S~\ref{sec:analysis}, it results in a generalization problem with different characteristics that can be much more challenging than template splits, and contributes to the comprehensiveness of evaluation.

+In standard MCD splits \cite{keysers2019measuring}, the notion of compounds requires that both source and target are generated by a rule-based procedure, and therefore cannot be applied to existing non-synthetic datasets where natural language utterances are collected from humans.
 For \tmcd, we propose a new notion of compounds based only on the target representations.
 We leverage their known syntactic structure to define atoms and compounds.
-For instance, examples atoms in FunQL are $\nlp{longest}$ and $\nlp{river}$, and an example compound is $\nlp{longest(river)}$.
+For instance, example atoms in FunQL are $\nlp{longest}$ and $\nlp{river}$, and an example compound is $\nlp{longest(river)}$.
 Detailed definitions of atoms and compounds for each dataset we study can be found in Appendix~\ref{sec:appendix-tmcd-definitions}.

 Given this definition of compounds, our definition of compound divergence, $\mathcal{D}_C$, is the same as that of~\citet{keysers2019measuring}.
 Specifically,

 where $\mathcal{F}_\textsc{train}$ and $\mathcal{F}_\textsc{test}$ are the weighted frequency distributions of compounds in the training and test sets, respectively.
 The Chernoff coefficient $C_\alpha(P \Vert Q) = \sum_{k} p_k^\alpha \, q_k^{1-\alpha} $~\cite{chung1989measures} is used with $\alpha = 0.1$.